SergeoLacruz/inventree-zebra-plugin/README.md

 in the settings.
 The function get_settings_content is replaced by get_admin_context.
 Some lines of javascript code in ./static and some table tweaks are needed.
 That's basically it.
 The printer logic remains the same and works fine with Inventree 1.0.
-However this has not been testet yet to full extend.
-Issues might be there.

 The machine interface is not used yet.
 We have no need for it.
 Our method to support several printers binds the template fix to a dedicated printer.
 No way to print a